-The Statement of Net Assets and Statement of Activities:
+The Statement of Net Position and Statement of Activities:

 In general, users of these financial statements want to know if the Foundation is better off or worse off as a result of the year's activities.
-The Statement of Net Assets and Statement of Activities report information about the Foundation as a whole and about the Foundation's activities in a manner that helps to answer that question.
+The statement of net position and statement of activities report information about the Foundation as a whole and about the Foundation's activities in a manner that helps to answer that question.
 These statements include all assets and liabilities using the accrual basis of accounting.
 Under the accrual basis, all of the current year's revenues and expenses are taken into consideration regardless of when cash is received or paid.
-The statements start on page seven.
+The statements start on page eight.

-The Statement of Net Assets reports the Foundation's net assets (total assets less total liabilities).
+The statement of net position reports the Foundation's net position (total assets less total liabilities).
 Private sector entities would report retained earnings.
-The Foundation's net asset balance at year end represents available resources for future growth.
-The Statement of Activities reports the change in net assets as a result of activity during the year.
+The Foundation's net position at year end represents available resources for future growth.
+The Statement of Activities reports the change in net position as a result of activity during the year.
 Private sector entities have a similar report titled statement of operations, which reports net income.
-The Statement of Activities provides the user a tool to assist in determining the direction of the Foundation's financial health during the year.
+The statement of activities provides the user a tool to assist in determining the direction of the Foundation's financial health during the year.
 Users will want to consider non-financial factors as well as the financial data in arriving at a conclusion regarding the overall health of the Foundation.

-GOVERNOR'S BOOKS FROM BIRTH FOUNDATION MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) June 30, 2012
+GOVERNOR'S BOOKS FROM BIRTH FOUNDATION MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) June 30, 2013